Egeria diagnostic guide¶

 Make necessary changes - Once the approach has been agreed, the changes need to be made.

 The description above is an overview of what to do to diagnose and fix a problem.
 This may be enough to help you resolve the issues you are seeing.
-However, whilst some problems are frequently encountered, others are unique to your situation.
-What follows are some descriptions of the diagnostics for problems that are frequently seen.
+However, whilst some types of issues are frequently encountered, others are unique to your situation.
+What follows are some descriptions of the diagnostics for issues that are frequently seen.
 These can help you to eliminate the obvious causes.

 - Examples of OMAG Server Platform startup errors